-Design of this 18 foot wide Charleston "single house" recreates a modest version of the city's classic Federal-era townhouse with a calm and symmetrical facade, delicate windows, dormers and pilasters.
+Design of this 18 foot wide Charleston "single house" creates a small version of the city's revered Federal-era townhouse with a calm and symmetrical façade, delicate windows, dormers and pilasters.
 The narrow two-story end faces the street and allows for a generous side garden.
-Floor plans are one room deep for good natural light and cross ventilation.
+Floor plans, like the historic precedent, are one room deep for good natural light and cross ventilation.

-This design for a rural schoolhouse would be adaptable for an office, studio, or cottage industry.
+This design based on a rural 19th century schoolhouse is adaptable for an office, studio, or cottage industry.
 In plan, the entry hall opens to a smaller room with bath on one side, and a tall "classroom" on the other.
 Large room has windows on three sides and a lantern to bring in daylight from above.

 Small independent grocery stores like this were familiar features of pre-1960 residential neighborhoods.
-Shopkeepers often lived in an apartment above the store.
-This design is for a two-story freestanding building with a simple hipped roof and wide overhangs.
-Entry lobby is shared, so the two floors can be used separately.
+Shopkeepers often lived above the store in an apartment.
+This design is a two-story freestanding building with a simple hipped roof and wide overhangs.
+There is a common entry lobby so the floors can be used separately.
 First floor "shop front" has extra-tall ceilings and windows.
 Second floor could be an apartment, studio or office.
-The design could be ideal as a live/work residence in a historic neighborhood commercial district.
+The design would fit well in a historic neighborhood commercial district and suitable as a live/work residence.